 Roll of honour

 A full list of winners and commended entrants for 2023 can be downloaded here.
-You can also take a virtual tour of all those awarded’s finest woods, forests and educational projects – click the video below (once available), sit back and enjoy their excellence!
+You can also take a virtual tour of all those awarded’s finest woods, forests and educational projects – click the video on the homepage, sit back and enjoy their excellence!

 We maintain a Roll of Honour recording the winners of our Awards since Scotland’s Finest Woods was established in 1985:

 A new Award introduced in 2021 just in time for the Awards Ceremony due to the exceptional quality and number of entries.
 This led to the judges deciding a further specific competition was required and that was made possible with Scottish Forestry’s support last year.
 The new Early Years Award is for the youngest children’s learning and supplements the Schools Award for those who are older.